 A COA or HOA in Louisiana is generally permitted to include the following charges in its lien:

-Further, if a condo unit owner fails to timely pay the assessments for a period of three months or more during any eight-month period—and the COA provides notice to the owner as legally required—the COA may accelerate one year of condo fees in advance and file a privilege for this amount.
+Further, if a condo unit owner fails to timely pay the assessments for a period of three months or more during any eight-month period and the COA provides notice to the owner as legally required, the COA may accelerate one year of condo fees in advance and file a privilege for this amount.
 (La.
-Rev. Stat.
-Ann. § 9:1123.115(A)).
+Rev. Stat. § 9:1123.115(A) (2025).)

 A COA must provide seven days' notice to the owner before filing the claim of privilege.
 Notice must be by personal service, or registered or certified mail, and include the date the assessment became delinquent or accelerated.
 (La.
-Rev. Stat.
-Ann. § 9:1123.115(A)(3)).
+Rev. Stat. § 9:1123.115(A)(3) (2025).)

-An HOA must serve the delinquent owner with a sworn detailed statement of the claim by certified mail, registered mail, or personal delivery at the same time the lien is filed.
+An HOA must serve the delinquent owner a demand for payment by personal delivery, email, or any other method that provides notice.
 (La.
-Rev. Stat.
-Ann. § 9:1146).
-Before filing the lien, the association must deliver a written demand for past due charges, expenses, or dues owed to the association to the owner by certified or registered mail, by commercial courier, or at the address and method on file with the association.
-The lot owner gets 30 days after delivery of the written demand to deliver payment for the amount owed to the association.
+Rev. Stat. § 9:1146).
+The owner gets 30 days after delivery of the written demand to deliver payment for the amount owed to the association.
 After the 30 days expire, the association may file its sworn statement, creating the privilege.
 (La.
-Rev. Stat.
-Ann. § 9:1145).
+Rev. Stat. § 9:1146 (2025).)

 Once a COA or HOA has a lien, it may foreclose.